PhaVik01/SQL-authentication-system/README.md

-# 🔐 Authentication System – Harrys Bilar
+# 🔐 Authentication System

-This project is a secure user authentication system designed for the fictional car dealership "Hederlige Harrys Bilar".
+This project is a secure user authentication system designed for a secure user login and authentication system.
 It includes a SQL Server database schema, ER-diagram, and documentation for handling user login, authentication, logging, and security.

 ---

 ## 🧾 Project Overview

-The goal of this project was to design and implement a secure, scalable authentication system for a fictional application used by **Hederlige Harrys Bilar**.
+The goal of this project was to design and implement a secure, scalable authentication system for a fictional application used by an internal application.
 The database was created to manage user login, password security, account verification, and activity logging.

 This system handles: